 In the Client Configuration Dialog, enter the Server IP and Server Port.

-Any node IP that has Simba server running on it should work.
-You can specify multiple secondary servers and ThoughtSpot will resolve to the server Simba is running on.
-To provide Secondary Servers dialog enter one server IP per line.
-The line return serves as a separator, comma separation is not supported.
+Enter any node IP that has Simba server running on it.
+In Secondary Servers, you must specify all node IPs, because ThoughtSpot must resolve to the server Simba runs on, and that server can change after an upgrade.
+Enter one server IP per line.
+The line return serves as a separator.
+Comma separated values are not supported.